hhkaos/awesome-arcgis/arcgis/developers/developer-plan/README.md

-Instead of paying directly for an account, if you are developing an app that will be used only for customers already have ArcGIS users, you have the option to add social login to your app and depending of level of the user the SDK will be able to use more capabilities:
+Instead of paying directly for an account, if you are developing an app that will be used only for customers already have ArcGIS users, you have the option to add social login to your app and depending of user type the SDK will be able to use more capabilities:

-Name user level|License
+Name user type|License
 ---|---
-Level 1|Lite
+Viewer|Lite
-Level 2|Basic
+Creator|Basic

 ## ArcGIS Online